 The Joyce family were Shropshire clockmakers for almost three hundred years.
 Click here to find out about the family and our researches.

-Now available!
+Copies are available!
 See Buy our Books page

 History of the Joyce family of clockmakers based at Wrexham, Cockshutt and Whitchurch, including some examples of non-turret clocks they made.